josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/💔_romance_lens_as_ontology_failure.md

 ---

-## Interaction with sparse clusters and embeddings
+## 🧮 Interaction with Sparse Clusters and Embeddings

 The romance lens is amplified when combined with: